Bethel, CT

 Frequently Asked Questions About Crime in Bethel, CT

-Is Bethel, CT a safe place to live?
+Is Bethel, CT a good place to live?

-How does Bethel's crime rate compare to other Connecticut towns?
+How does Bethel's crime grade compare to nearby towns?